Imaging stars with quantum error correction: The model

-The condition in Eq.~\eqref{eq:joint} is not satisfied for $\phi$ and $\gamma$, which means they will need to be separately estimated.

-First, consider the case where most of the time, at most a single photon arrives on the two sites, i.e. $\epsilon \ll1$.
+We model the incoming signal as a weak thermal state \cite{mandel1995optical} that has been multiplexed into frequency bands narrow enough for interferometry.
+First, consider the case where at most a single photon arrives on the two sites ($\epsilon \ll1$).
+For higher photon numbers see Appendix.
 We can describe the optical state by the density matrix